 \section{Introduction}

 Numerical solutions of partial differential equations (PDEs) are of great importance in studying dynamical systems.
 However, obtaining high-resolution numerical solutions is often prohibitively expensive due to the \textit{curse of dimensionality}~\cite{Grossmann_Roos_Stynes_2007}.
-This problem motivated the application of tensor networks in the development of efficient numerical methods~\cite{orus2014practical, cichocki2016tensor, cichocki2017tensor}.
-In previous works~\cite{kornev2023chemicalmixer, peddinti, pisoni2025compression, gourianov2022quantum, kiffner_jaksch2023tensor, Erika_vlasov_eq, van2025qinsp,truong2023tensor}, the key idea consists of compressing the spatial information of the solution using a 1D tensor network known as matrix product states (MPSs) or tensor trains (TTs)~\cite{schollwock2011density,verstraete2008matrix,oseledets2011tensortrain}.
-The time evolution is then performed within the compressed representation, using efficient linear algebra subroutines~\cite{oseledets2012solution,kazeev2012low, Grasedyck_Kressner_Tobler_2013}.
+This problem motivated the application of quantum-inspired approaches, such as tensor networks, to develop efficient numerical methods~\cite{orus2014practical, cichocki2016tensor, cichocki2017tensor}.
+In previous works~\cite{kornev2023chemicalmixer, peddinti, pisoni2025compression, gourianov2022quantum, kiffner_jaksch2023tensor, Erika_vlasov_eq, van2025qinsp,truong2023tensor}, the key idea consists of compressing the spatial information of the solution using a 1D tensor network known as matrix product state (MPS) or tensor train (TT)~\cite{schollwock2011density,verstraete2008matrix,oseledets2011tensortrain}.
 The efficiency of these methods stems from the ability of MPSs to exploit the nature of spatial correlations~\cite{Image_Compression, lindsey2023multiscale,gourianov2022_thesis}.
-Despite their promising compression rates, these approaches rely on expensive time-stepping schemes that limit the total simulation duration.
-The restriction on the size of the time step $\tau$ arises from stability criteria, such as the Courant-Friedrichs-Lewy condition~\cite{cfl_1928}.
+Despite their promising compression rates, these approaches rely on expensive time-stepping schemes that limit the total simulation duration, arising from stability criteria such as the Courant-Friedrichs-Lewy condition~\cite{cfl_1928}.

-Naturally, this has prompted the exploration of alternatives such as space-time methods.
+Naturally, this has prompted the study of space-time methods with tensor networks~\cite{Dolgov_st2012, Breiten2021, adak2024tensor, Adak_2025, arenstein2025fast} and quantum computers~\cite{PhysRevResearch.6.033257}.
 Space-time methods differ from time-stepping methods by treating time as an additional spatial dimension~\cite{wick2023space, SchafelnerAndreas2021SFEM}.
 The simultaneous treatment of the space-time domain offers better stability and improved accuracy at the cost of increased memory and runtime~\cite{Steinbach_Yang_2019}.
-Tensor networks provide a powerful tool for efficiently handling the entire space-time solution.
-In fact, recent works have explored the development of tensor network-based space-time solvers~\cite{Dolgov_st2012, Breiten2021, adak2024tensor, Adak_2025, arenstein2025fast}.
-However, the characterization of spatio-temporal correlations remains incomplete.
-As a result, the efficiency of tensor networks in the context of space-time solvers is still an open question.
+Tensor networks provide an efficient alternative for handling the space-time solution without exponential overheads.
+However, the characterization of spatio-temporal correlations is incomplete.
+As a result, the efficiency of tensor networks for space-time solvers remains an open question.